openstack/openstack-manuals/doc/common/glossary.rst

       One of the supported response formats in OpenStack.

-   Jenkins

-      Tool used to run jobs automatically for OpenStack development.

    jumbo frame

       Feature in modern Ethernet networks that supports frames up to